w3c/FileAPI/CONTRIBUTING.md

 [Software and Document License](http://www.w3.org/Consortium/Legal/copyright-software).
 To make substantive contributions to specifications, you must either participate in the relevant W3C Working Group or make a non-member patent licensing commitment.

+# Pull Requests

+To make a pull request, please edit the `index.bs` in the `master` branch, our travis bot will generate a `index.html` and push the file to `gh-pages` branch once you submit your patch.

 If you are not the sole contributor to a contribution (pull request), please identify all contributors in the pull request comment.